Jammy2211/PyAutoLens/docs/overview/lensing.rst

   :width: 400
   :alt: Alternative text

-The PyAutoLens API has been designed such that all of the objects introduced above are extensible. ``Galaxy`` objects can take many ``Profile``'s and ``Tracer``'s many ``Galaxy``'s.
+The **PyAutoLens** API has been designed such that all of the objects introduced above are extensible. ``Galaxy`` objects can take many ``Profile``'s and ``Tracer`` objects many ``Galaxy``'s.

 If the galaxies are at different redshifts a strong lensing system with multiple lens planes will be created, performing complex multi-plane ray-tracing calculations.

 To finish, lets create a ``Tracer`` with 3 galaxies at 3 different redshifts, forming a system with two distinct Einstein rings!
-The mass distribution of the first galaxy also has separate components for its stellar mass and dark matter.
+The mass distribution of the first galaxy also has separate components for its stellar mass and dark matter, where the stellar mass using a ``LightMassProfile`` representing both its light and mass.

 .. code-block:: bash